DV

 What is the difference between DIVO and QQQI?

-DIVO (Amplify CWP Enhanced Dividend Income ETF) tracks Basket (Amplify Advanced Dividend Income ETF holdings) with a basket strategy, while QQQI (NEOS Nasdaq-100 High Income ETF) tracks NASDAQ 100 with an options approach.
+DIVO (Amplify CWP Enhanced Dividend Income ETF) tracks Basket (Amplify Advanced Dividend Income ETF holdings) with a covered call approach, while QQQI (NEOS Nasdaq-100 High Income ETF) tracks NASDAQ 100 with an options approach.
 They are issued by Amplify ETFs and NEOS respectively.

 Can I hold both DIVO and QQQI?